 With such a large selection of tool belts on the market today, you’ll find that the material composition of each belt will be a major deciding factor in which products will serve you best in the work that you do.
 Some belts are made of more durable materials, some are designed to be easier to maneuver with; the choices are myriad and it’ll really depend on your preference and the scope of the work that you’ll be doing with the belt.
 In any situation, here are a few of your options:

 • Leather – Simply put, leather is going to be your most durable option when it comes to these types of products.
 You will be able to hold heavier objects on this type of belt without fear of tearage.
-Also, if you intend to work with sharps like exacto knives, box cutters, or even spades, you’ll want a tough, cut-resistant material like leather to help protect from injury as you move around.
+Also, if you intend to work with sharps like exacto knives, box cutters, or even spades, you’ll want a tough, cut-resistant & some other material like leather repair kit to help protect from injury as you move around.

 • Cloth – As you might have guessed, cloth is a much thinner material that isn’t quite as cut-resistant as leather.
 Also, you won’t be able to truck as many heavy items like hammers in a cloth tool belt, so what’s the point of one of these types?
 Well, cloth tool belts offer more maneuverability than leather products.
 Also, it’s very easy to fish screws and nails out of a cloth tool belt because of how pliable the material is.

 • Polyester Canvas – This is a nice in-between for materials.
 Polyester is the material that’s found in those ultra-durable yet light Dickies jackets.
 Unlike leather and cloth, polyester is amazingly water-resistant and has a high flexibility level.
 Its tendency to be easily marred and the fact that this material easily sags can be deal breakers for some tradesmen.